ncrmro/website/public/posts/new-site-stack.md

 The new site was created using...
 ```

-The goal was to have an extremely customizable blog I can write markdown in and make any customizations I like easily.
+The goal was to have an extremely customizable blog I can write markdown in and make any customizations I like easily while having zero worries about maintenance.

 The source code for the site can be found on Github here [here](https://github.com/ncrmro/ncrmro-static).